 At Rubin Thomlinson, Megan develops and delivers training to ensure that clients have accurate, up-to-date information about their legal obligations and options so that they can make smart decisions about their workplaces.
 Megan also conducts investigations and workplace assessments to help employers improve workplace dynamics and resolve issues related to harassment, poisoned environments and bullying.

-Megan developed an interest in investigations while working at the Ontario Human Rights Commission.
-At the Commission, she conducted inquiries into systemic human rights issues with public interest implications, including a survey to determine whether new immigrants were being kept out of the workforce by the requirement that they have prior Canadian experience.
-Her work on this issue resulted in the award-winning Policy on Removing the “Canadian experience” Barrier.
+Megan also served at the Ontario Human Rights Commission, where she conducted inquiries into systemic human rights issues with public interest implications.
+Her work resulted in the award-winning Policy on Removing the “Canadian experience” Barrier.

 Megan also co-led the development of Ontario’s Correctional Services’ policy for the Admission, Classification and Placement of Trans Inmates.